Introduction

 2. Data Type Mismatches

-Challenge: Some data types in Oracle do not have direct equivalents in SQL Server, potentially resulting in data loss or conversion errors.
+Challenge: Some data types in Oracle lack direct equivalents in SQL Server, which can lead to data loss or conversion errors.

-Solution: Develop a comprehensive mapping document that outlines the equivalent data types in both systems.
-Carefully review and modify your schema to ensure accurate data type conversions, while testing data integrity throughout the migration process.
+Solution: Develop a comprehensive mapping document outlining the equivalent data types between the two systems.
+Carefully review and modify your schema to ensure accurate data type conversions and test data integrity throughout the migration process.

 3. Schema Conversion